-According to the latest data, published on April 20, 2021, the ACT Accelerator has a funding gap amounting to US$ 19 billion for 2021.
+According to the latest data, published on October 3rd, 2022, the ACT Accelerator has a public funding gap amounting to USD 10.9 billion for 2022.

 A Financial Working Group was established within ACT-A’s Facilitation Council to explore funding mechanisms for ACT-A. In this respect, the working group established the "ACT-A Sovereign Ask Financing Framework" to determine a target contribution expected by country given its level of wealth, or "fair share".

 The fair share is determined based on each country’s income level (GDP) and economic openness.
 It is adjusted to also take into account each country’s GDP per capita, so that countries with the highest levels of income per capita bear a higher contribution.
 Finally, to collectively reduce the risk of under-contribution by some countries, each country’s fair share is increased by 20%.